Our Customer Care Commitment

 Please let us know of any needs you may have.

 The aim of our work is always to practise in an ethical and respectful manner and be mindful of equality and diversity-related therapy.
 We have a duty of care to you and take this very seriously.
-If you identify any development needed within our service, please do give us feedback straight away, as we will want to put it right as soon as possible.
+If you identify any development needed within our service, please do give us feedback straight away, as we will want to put this right as soon as possible’ – contact us directly on

 Confidentiality and Safeguarding